adamsilver/fdpb/03-Book-A-Flight.md

 </div>
 ```

-This design works well when submission yields potentially a huge amount of dynamic results.
-For example, searching for products on Amazon[^2].
-But for this service, we have a finite amount of destinations that we know in advance.
-And if we leave users to search unassisted, this could result in a ‘no results’ which seems a bit unnecessary.
+This works when submission yields a huge amount of dynamic results such as searching for a product on Amazon[^2].
+But airlines have a finite list of destinations that we know *in advance* of users making the search.
+Leaving users to search unassisted increases the risk of a ‘no results’.

 ### Autocomplete

-We really need a control with the features of a search box and select box rolled into one.
-As the user types a destination, suggestions appear allowing them to autocomplete the field.
-This saves time scrolling through a plethora of destinations and avoids users having to type the destination without any typos.
+We really need a better form control.
+One that let's users search but with assistance.
+We need the flexibility and usability of a text box combined with the assistance of a select box.
+There are many names for a control like this such as *type ahead*, *predictive search* and *autocomplete* but more importantly how do they work?

-HTML5's `datalist` promises exactly this functionality but it's so buggy[^3] that we're not able to rely on it, especially if we want to create a robust and inclusive design for consumption on the general web.
+As the user types a destination, suggestions appear below allowing them to autocomplete the field.
+This saves time scrolling through a plethora of destinations and avoids users having to type the destination perfectly (without typos).

-We'll have to design a custom component.
-To do this, we'll need to follow Steve Faulkner's ‘punch list’[^4].
-It should:
+HTML5's `datalist` gives us exactly what we want but it's so buggy[^3] that unfortunately we can't use it.
+This is especially the case for us, because we're designing interfaces that can be used by all regardless of their choice of browser.
+Instead we need to step into the world of custom components.
+Accessibility expert, Steve Faulkner has what he calls a ‘punch list’ [^4] to help us design a robust and fully inclusive custom form component.
+It consists of 4 rules stating that it should:

 - be focusable with the keyboard.
 - be operable with the keyboard.